ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

 - Immediate Acknowledgement: this informs the implementation that the sender intends to execute tight control over the send buffer, and therefore wants to avoid delayed acknowledgements.
 In case of SCTP, a request to immediately send acknowledgements can be implemented using the "sack-immediately flag" described in Section 4.2 of {{!RFC8303}} for the SEND.SCTP primitive.

 - Instantaneous Capacity Profile: when this is set to "Interactive/Low Latency", the Message should be sent immediately, even when this comes at the cost of using the network capacity less efficiently.
-For example, small messages can sometimes be bundled to fit into a single data packet for the sake of reducing header overhead; such bundling SHOULD not be used in case this parameter is true.
-For example, in case of TCP, the Nagle algorithm SHOULD be disabled when Immediate=true.
+For example, small messages can sometimes be bundled to fit into a single data packet for the sake of reducing header overhead; such bundling should not be used in case this parameter is true.
+For example, in case of TCP, the Nagle algorithm should be disabled when Immediate=true.
 Scavenger/Bulk can translate into usage of a congestion control mechanism such as LEDBAT, and/or the capacity profile can lead to a choice of a DSCP value as described in {{I-D.ietf-taps-minset}}).

 \[Note: See also {{send-params-non-consensus}} for additional Send Parameters under discussion.]